EliasOPrado/data-centric-backend-project/ReadMe.md

    - A 404 page is set to be displayed for when an error occur when a page is not found.
 Making the user be able to return to the main page with its button.

+## Currency formatting

+- I have added currency formatting using flask [template_filter()](https://flask.palletsprojects.com/en/1.0.x/api/#flask.Flask.template_filter).
+Where the user can add the full value of the product and it will be formatted in the Irish monetary format.

 ## Features left to implement

    1. Since Users are not able to edit comments after post it on the product view page, only delete. there’s room to add edit comment.
-   2. In the user account page, the select form should be fixed to have the method “required”.
+   2. Under the login user needs to be added password reset functionality.

 # Database Structure